How is Zeffy free?

 How does a nonprofit register for a raffle in New York?

-Step one: Apply for a Games of Chance ID Number for your nonprofit.
+Step one: Apply for your nonprofit's Games of Chance ID Number

-To apply for a Games of Chance Identification Number you need to fill out and submit (at the same time) forms GC-2, GC-2A and GC-2B and include the $25 annual license fee.
+To apply for a Games of Chance Identification Number, you must fill out and submit (simultaneously) forms GC-2, GC-2A, and GC-2B and include the $25 annual license fee.

 If your organization is authorized, you will receive a Games of Chance License on form GC-5 from the clerk.
 (You do not need to fill this form out.)

-Once you have received your GC-5 form from the clerk with your Games of Chance ID Number on it, you can apply to sell your raffle tickets online with this form.
+Once you have received your GC-5 form from the clerk with your Games of Chance ID Number, you can apply to sell your raffle tickets online with this form.

-You need to submit an Internet/Mobile Raffle Ticket Sales application at least 60 days before you start selling any raffle tickets.
-And, for some reason, you need to fill out and submit one form for for every raffle you host.
+You must submit an Internet/Mobile Raffle Ticket Sales application at least 60 days before you start selling raffle tickets.
+And, for some reason, you must fill out and submit one form for every raffle you host.

-You have to complete and submit the Internet/Mobile Raffle Ticket Sales application regardless of which category your organization falls into.
+You must complete and submit the Internet/Mobile Raffle Ticket Sales application regardless of your organization's category.
 (See the next section.)

-When applying for your Games of Chance Identification Number, you need to select either category 1 or 2 on your application form.
+When applying for your Games of Chance Identification Number, you must select category 1 or 2 on your application form.

 Category 1: